Skip to content

 The break-even calculation is straightforward: divide the monthly machine rental by the saving per letter.

-• 1st Class Large Letter (basic machine £25/mo): £25 ÷ 50p saving = 50 large letters/month to break even
+• 1st Class Large Letter (basic machine £25/mo): £25 ÷ 44p saving = 57 large letters/month to break even

-• 2nd Class Large Letter (basic machine £25/mo): £25 ÷ 14p saving = 179 large letters/month to break even
+• 2nd Class Large Letter (basic machine £25/mo): £25 ÷ 3p saving = 834 large letters/month – rarely worth it since the April 2026 rate change

 • Standard letters only (basic machine £25/mo): £25 ÷ 3p saving = 834 letters/month – rarely worth it for standard mail alone

 Most businesses send a mix of standard and large letters.
-A business sending 100 large letters and 200 standard letters per month would save around £56/month in postage on 1st Class — enough to cover a basic machine rental with savings left over.
+A business sending 100 large letters and 200 standard letters per month would save around £50/month in postage on 1st Class – enough to cover a basic machine rental with savings left over.

 Types of Franking Machine: Rental, Lease, and Purchase